lhjamieson/COSC401MajorProject201920/[README] Setup and Changes.txt

 make sure appsettings.json has the password for your MySQL server and you should be good to go

+When reimporting the database, make sure that you also delete everything inside the GreenWellLocalStorage on your desktop as that can cause errors.

 IMPORTANT NOTE ABOUT ACCOUNTS: